sbtah/dark-search/README.md

 # Dark Search
-## Q: what is it?: An asyncio Tor domain search service.
+## Q: what is it?: An async Tor domain search service.

 Welcome to Dark Search!